Drug Counseling Certificate and Certification Programs

 Drug counselors are certified professionals who help others overcome addiction and substance abuse issues.
 Individuals who earn a Certificate of Completion in Substance Abuse Counseling can sometimes work for hospitals, rehabilitation centers, mental health facilities, nonprofit organizations and other related agencies.
 Certificate programs can be completed separately or as part of an associate's, bachelor's, master's or doctoral program.

-Students in a substance abuse certification program develop strategic planning and empathic listening skills.
-Courses in interpersonal relations are incorporated into the curriculum, as well as classes covering:
+Students in a substance abuse or drug counseling certification program develop strategic planning and empathetic listening skills.
+Courses in interpersonal relations, like individual and group counseling, are incorporated into the curriculum, as well as classes covering:

 - Psychopharmacology of addiction disorders